SAP/ui5-tooling/docs/pages/Configuration.md

 ### Specification Version 3.0 [beta]

 !!! info
     **Note:** UI5 Tooling version 3.0 is currently in development.
-If you wish to migrate to the latest UI5 Tooling, please check the [Upgrade Guide for v3](../../updates/migrate-v3/)
+If you wish to migrate to the latest UI5 Tooling, check the [Upgrade Guide for v3](../../updates/migrate-v3/)

 **Breaking changes:**